learntechnology1/learntechnology1/README.md

-hi, I'm interested in technology,
-I like programming and coding
-I like to take CTF challenge
-I will put here the files that related to my programming task
+hi, I'm interested in technology, I like programming and coding.
+I like to catch CTF challenges.
+I will put here the files that are related to my programming task and every new thing I learn.